*First seen in the New Zealand Alpine Journal, December 2017

 Having more female leaders would do wonders for encouraging a new generation of alpinists.
 Think about your own experiences learning to climb and explore the mountains: I have no doubt it’s through mentors and leaders like these that you’ve got to the level you’re at today.
 These role models are how we learn the hard skills, while gaining both inspiration and aspirational targets.
 They show us what to do, tell us what not to do, and along with some healthy banter help shape us into being more competent mountaineers and climbing partners.

 This is not to say that female alpinists can’t be coached by men – but the clarity of hindsight and experience tells me that we learn best from those we share similarities with – both physical and ideological.
 It’s invigorating to learn from women whom we can see our future climbing styles reflected in, and was great to see so many female instructors on the Snowcraft course.

 Doing my own part, I hope to start a women’s’ weekly climb night to encourage more newbies into the sport while finding adventurous ladies to mission with.
 And that’s not to say the men can’t join and contribute too.
 We love climbing with you and the competitiveness it provides – I wouldn’t have been brave enough to try leading or gain my first summit without your fierce encouragement.
-But for future record, can you embrace the fact that we “climb like girls” and encourage us to do so?
+But for future record, can you embrace the fact that we climb in our own unique way and encourage us to do so?
 It’ll be a benefit to all of us, I promise.